shlomtzion1980/payplus-payment-gateway/readme.txt

 == Changelog ==

+= 7.2.9 - 26-11-2024 =

+* Added   - An option to hide the number of payments on Google Pay and Apple Pay payment pages (e.g., to display only a single payment).
+This option can be configured in each payment method's settings.
+* Tweak   - Restricted the optional callback in settings to accept only HTTP or HTTPS links.

 = 7.2.8 - 25-11-2024 =

-* Fix     - Fix - PayPlus Embedded origin for testmode and production.
+* Fix     - PayPlus Embedded origin for testmode and production.

 = 7.2.7 - 25-11-2024 =